mail us | mail this page

 ...

-# database section - replication DIT
+# database section - target DIT

 # with suffix dc=example,dc=com